xcherpeng/customear/README.md

 # My Personal Project: Custom Earring Pre-Order App
+This project was created for my Software Engineering class.

 ## CustomEar: A Custom Earring Pre-Order App
 *CustomEar* is a custom earring pre-order app for **customers who love handcrafted earrings** so that they can easily and efficiently pre-order custom earrings.